 But as we’ve just seen from the occupation/education/income/wealth variables, it just doesn’t work that way.

 There’s a lot more to it than the superficial.

 So how can you determine someone’s probable class if you don’t know their background?

 “An Englishman’s way of speaking absolutely classifies him,” sang Henry Higgins in My Fair Lady.
 “The moment he talks he makes some other Englishman despise him.”

 It’s true.
-How you speak reveals SO much about you that you can talk to someone on the phone for just a minute and accurately pinpoint his background.
-Accent, grammar, vocabulary – everything you need to know to tell where he’s from and how much schooling he’s had.
-Double negatives, letter dropping, poor grammar, and unchecked expletives indicate a lower class; proper grammar, ease of pronunciation, and a large vocabulary indicate a good education and thus, a higher class.
+Accent, grammar, vocabulary – how one speaks indicates her background and schooling.
+Double negatives, letter dropping, and poor grammar indicate a lower class; proper grammar, ease of pronunciation, and a large vocabulary indicate a good education and thus, a higher class.

 “You can tell a high-ranking man by the size of his library,” a mentor once told me, “and a low-ranking man by the size of his television.”

 Many successful people read every day, often reading a book a week to keep up with their industry.